 This was an odd quilt — I didn’t ‘see’ the pattern in it until I saw it as a thumbnail image on my camera, and by then I’d already quilted it ;-).
 The pink/purple with the cream/black/brown was also odd, although looking at it finished, it seems to work.

-(Click on a photo to view each block in detail)
+(Click on a photo to view it larger)

 Photos of all the Community Quilts I’ve quilted are here: http://www.flickr.com/photos/rhondamadeit/sets/72157630291250200/